jizhenz/nlp/account_transaction/Readme.txt

    3.1 Right click the project
    3.2 Click Run As -> Maven install
    3.2 or Click Run As -> Maven clean

+4. The design:
+   4.1 The class AccountServiceImpl has a map at class level that maintain a lock
+       for each of the Accounts, using the account ID as key, and ReentrantLock as value.
+On first time an account being called, a lock created and put into the map.
+All the following calls will use the same lock.
+This ensures the thread safety.
+   4.2 In the test class AccountServiceImplTest, there are two methods for testing
+       transfer: one is sequential, one is parallel using threads.